 It's delicious and easy to make.
 And you can feel a bit better about eating it for breakfast since you're getting in some whole grains, too.
 Even if you're still topping it with quite a few marshmallows!

 You don't need much to make this tasty cereal oatmeal.
-Here's what it takes:
+Here's what it takes (be sure to check out the recipe card at the bottom of this post for ingredient amounts and full recipe instructions):

 - Lucky Charms cereal + extra marshmallows